Adaptation Dye-Job: Mendel's originally a short-haired brunette in the film. Here, he's a blonde with a ponytail.

-Omnidisciplinary Scientist: Nick's original field was radiobiology (radiation's effects on living things) and Elsie's a paleobiologist and paleontologist, so it would stand that they would know biology.
-While Mendel's exact field wasn't mentioned in the film, he's established as the team's roboticist (what with the repairs N.I.G.E.L. goes through) and is shown to be quite the computer programmer, biochemist, and engineer.
+Omnidisciplinary Scientist: Nick's original field is radiobiology (radiation's effects on living things, which is still in effect even if they don't always go into detail) and Elsie's a paleo-biologist and paleontologist, so it would stand that they would know biology.
+Elsie has also been mentioned to be the animal behavior expert a few times.
+While Mendel's exact field wasn't mentioned in the film, he's established as the team's roboticist (what with the repairs N.I.G.E.L. goes through) and is shown to be quite the computer programmer, biochemist, and mechanical engineer.
 All three have some knowledge of the various branches in chemistry, botany and especially zoology, considering what they're dealing with.
-Elsie even lampshades it by mentioning Mendel having two PhDs in the first episode.
+Elsie even lampshades their scientific omnidiscipline by mentioning Mendel having two PhDs in the first episode.

 Out of Order: The original airdates put King Cobra's debut in "Monster Wars," when it should have not-quite died in the episode aired right after that, "Competition."

 Pair the Spares: In the last ten seconds of the series, Monique finally admits an attraction to Randy, thus pairing off all the (human) members of HEAT.